 The K55 preheats the unit when you power it on.
 So, by the time you flip open the lever and pop in your K-Cup, the machine is ready with steaming hot water and gives your coffee on the press of a button.
 The extraction is excellent and flavorful.

 One of the best features of the K55 is that it lets you use your own custom ground coffee if you buy the ‘My K-Cup’ reusable coffee filter add-on.
 Before you scream upsell, consider the amount of money you’d end up saving on K-Cups.

-The DCC-3200 from Cuisinart elbows out a lot of higher priced and much hyped coffee makers to reach the #2 position in this list of best coffee makers for your home.
+The DCC-3200 from Cuisinart elbows out a lot of higher-priced and much-hyped coffee makers to reach the #2 position in this top list.

 You can program it to brew your coffee on autopilot at a precise time each day and also choose the strength of your brew to boot.